Bilgin's Blog

 The rhythms and the style of Rembetika is mostly inspired by its roots in Mikra Asia.
 When observed generally, you see that the melodies are more alike to Anatolian style.
 But on the other hand, nearly all significant Rembetika songs are composed and sung only in Greece (mostly in Athens).

-And this is just the point that makes Rempetika special.
-The people that created Rempetika were the immigrants who were forced to leave their homes in Anatolia (by the population exchange in 1922).
+And this is just the point that makes Rembetika special.
+The people that created Rembetika were the immigrants who were forced to leave their homes in Anatolia (by the population exchange in 1922).
 They have never adapted themselves to their new country and they gradually formed a sub-culture in Athens and other large cities of Greece.
 Even today, immigrants from Turkey are not regarded as full blood Greeks.

 We can feel their endless sorrow and pain from these wonderful Rembetika songs.